NEW VERSION

 1. Download the pattern

-Download the pattern and cut out the pieces roughly (at least 1 cm margin).
-Using masking tape (to avoid damaging the grain of the leather) , stick the pattern pieces to the full-thickness piece of leather.
+Download the pattern and roughly cut out the pieces (with at least a 1 cm margin).
+Using masking tape (to avoid damaging the leather's grain), tape the pattern pieces onto the full-thickness leather piece.

-Roughly cut around the pieces, leaving about 1 cm margin all around.
+Roughly cut around the pieces, leaving about a 1 cm margin all around.

-Cut a 1 cm wide and approximately 15 cm long strip from the split leather, as well as a 6 x 6 cm square for the head of the covered snap fastener.
+Cut a strip of skived leather 1 cm wide and about 15 cm long, as well as a 6x6 cm square for the covered snap button head.

-Apply contact glue to the back of the main leather pieces (P1 and P2) as well as to the back of the Salpa.
+Apply contact cement to the back of the main leather pieces (P1 and P2) as well as to the back of the Salpa.

-Glue parts P1 and P2 onto the salpa and flatten the assembly using a pressure roller.
+Glue pieces P1 and P2 onto the Salpa and flatten with a roller press.

-Drill a Ø3 mm hole in the center of part P2.
+Punch a Ø3 mm hole in the center of piece P2.

-Place the press stud foot.
-This is done at this stage so that the foot is hidden in the lining.
+Install the snap button post.
+This is done at this stage so that the post is hidden within the lining.

-Apply contact glue to the back of the leather/Salpa pieces as well as to the back of the lining ( pigskin or 0.5 mm thick leather - your choice) .
+Apply contact cement to the back of the leather/Salpa pieces as well as to the back of the lining (pigskin or 0.5 mm thick leather - your choice).

 ![]() |